stormchaserroleplaying/stormchaserRPG/Equipment/Weapons/Glossary/index.md

 A critical hit with a brutal weapons deals the listed number of additional weapon damage die.

 ### Caliber
-Ranged weapons with the Caliber property deal additional damage when you shoot from an advantageous position.
-The following conditions allow you to add extra damage dice of the same damage type up to the value shown in parenthesis.
+Ranged weapons with the Caliber property deal additional damage die when you shoot from an advantageous position.
+The following conditions allow you to add extra damage dice of the same damage type up to the value shown.

-* If your target is within 15 feet distance of you, the attack deals 1 additional damage die
+* If your target is within 15 feet distance of you.
-* For each 3 points by which you beat the target's Dexterity defence, the attack deals 1 additional damage die.
+* For each 3 points by which you beat the target's Dexterity defence.

 ### Cleave
 When a melee attack with a cleave weapon reduces a creature to 0 stamina, any excess damage from that attack can carry over to another creature nearby.
 The attacker targets another creature within reach and, if the original attack roll can hit it, applies any remaining damage to it.
 If that creature is likewise reduced to 0 stamina, repeat this process, carrying over the remaining damage until there are no valid targets, or until the damage carried over fails to reduce an undamaged creature to 0 stamina.